newatoms/beta/projects/science-of-images/post.md

 ## The *technical* part: improve your judgement on beauty

-Until now we found out: why it's hard to say *why* we find an image beautiful.
+Until now we found out why it's hard to say we find an image beautiful.
 Because the *why* relates to our emotions.
+The reason behind an image being beautiful is often described as instinctive, but scientists wouldn't be scientist if they don't try to objectify the subjective.

 We also found out why we should pay more attention to choosing an image for our content.
 Because we humans have a very talented high-speed brain for recognising concepts of something visual.
 And that pictures get attention if they're out of the ordinary, weird and original.

 Now we're getting to the technical part of photography and how to use this knowledge to your advantage when looking for an image.
-The researchers at The Pennsylvania State University described certain technology tactics.
+Researchers at *The Pennsylvania State University* described certain technology tactics.

 Among others, these tactics were described as *appealing* to people when executed well: